 Management is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in Rule 13a-15(f) under the Securities Exchange Act of 1934).
 Our internal control over financial reporting is designed to provide reasonable assurance to management and board of directors regarding the preparation and fair presentation of published financial statements.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
-Management assessed the effectiveness of our internal control over financial statement preparation and presentation.
-Management assessed the effectiveness of our internal control over financial statement preparations of the Treadway Commission (COSO) in Internal Control - Integrated Framework.
-Based on our assessment, we believe that, as of December 31, 2007, our internal control over financial reporting is effective based on those criteria.
+Management assessed the effectiveness of our internal control over financial reporting as of December 31, 2007.
+In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework.
+Based on our assessment, we believe that, as of December 31, 2007, our internal control over financial control over financial reporting is effective based on those criteria.

-By: /s/ John H. Pinkerton
+By: /s/ John H. Pinkerton John H. Pinkerton President and Chief Executive Officer

-John H. Pinkerton President and Chief Executive Officer By: /s/ Roger S. Manny
+Fort Worth, Texas February 25, 2008 By: /s/ Roger S. Manny